 JL Childress Spinner Wheelie Deluxe Car Seat Travel Bag

 Lugging a traditional toddler car seat through the airport can be a workout—and checking your beloved seat with your luggage leaves it open to scratches, dings and grime from who-knows-what it may encounter in transit.
 Not with the Spinner Wheelie Deluxe Car Seat Travel Bag, which works as both an easy roller and protective cover for your kid's car seat.
 You'll glide through airports, train stations and cruise terminals with ease thanks to the bag's unique combination of full padding and 360-degree spinner wheels.
 And, if you're checking the car seat, the bag will protect your child’s car seat from damage, dirt, moisture and germs.
-Additional features include a top carry handle and clear ID card pocket.
+Additional features include a top carry handle and a clear ID card pocket.

 Note: The Spinner Wheelie was designed to fit almost all brands and styles of convertible car seats, booster seats and infant car seats.

-—Melissa Heckscher and Amber Guetebier
+—Melissa Heckscher, Gabby Cullen & Amber Guetebier